Introduction to Citrix SD-WAN for Citrix Workspace

 Master Control Node (MCN)

-The monitoring tab in GUI connected to the MCN shows essential information such as WAN link status, throughout, and overlay paths.
+The monitoring tab in the GUI connected to the MCN shows essential information such as WAN link status, throughout, and overlay paths.

 A cloud-hosted, multitenant management SaaS offering available through Citrix Cloud.
 It provides a central management and reporting with multitenancy administration.
 Contains key capabilities such as guided workflow for site creation, site profiles/templates for easy management of network configuration.